Frequently Asked Questions

 Why do you give tickets at night when there is not a parking problem?

-The guidelines for parking are in effect at all times, except mandatory tow zones (service zones, fire lanes, handicap spaces, handicap curb cuts, no parking/tow zones) are monitored 24 hours per day.
+The guidelines for parking are in effect at all times, except mandatory tow zones (service areas, fire lanes, handicap spaces, handicap curb cuts, no parking/tow areas) are monitored 24 hours per day.
 Violation of these areas can possibly create an unsafe environment, and this will not be allowed.
 Ticket and towing is an accepted method of discouraging illegal parking.